DominikN/docs_new/docs/tutorials/ros-projects/robot-voice-control.md

 https://CONTAINER_IP:3000
 ```

-You may see warning regarding unsigned certificate, accept it to proceed.
+You may see warning regarding an unsigned certificate.
+Accept it to proceed.

-You can check example video below:
+You can see an example video below:

 <div align="center">
 <iframe width="784" height="441" src="https://www.youtube.com/embed/XCsuoYbqdc4" frameborder="0" gesture="media" allowfullscreen></iframe>